-The Union reassessed its calculation method for long service leave entitlements in 2014 to include the use of probability factors and discount rates to ensure compliance with its GPFR requirements under AASB 119 Employee Benefits.
-Where previously the effect of applying such factors was considered immaterial, the Union has assessed the impact on the 2014 balance as material and believes that the new measurement method used more effectively demonstrates the actual liability of the Union.
+The Union reassessed its calculation method for long service leave entitlements in 2014 to include the use of probability factors and discount rates to ensure compliance with AASB 119 Employee Benefits.
+The Union has assessed the impact on the 2014 balance as material and believes that the new measurement method used more effectively demonstrates the actual liability of the Union.